 Many interactions between tobacco smoke and medications have been identified.
-Note that in most cases it is the tobacco smoke-not the nicotine-that causes these drug interactions.
+Note that in most cases it is the tobacco smoke - not the nicotine - that causes these drug interactions.
 Tobacco smoke interacts with medications by influencing the absorption, distribution, metabolism, or elimination of other drugs, potentially causing an altered pharmacologic response.
 Because of these interactions, smokers may require higher doses of medications.
 Upon cessation, dose reductions might be needed.
+The most clinically significant interactions are depicted in the shaded rows.

-Drug/Class Mechanism of Interaction and Effects Pharmacokinetic Interactions Alprazolam (Xanax) • Conflicting data on significance, but possible Ψ plasma concentrations (up to 50%); Ψ half-life (35%).
+Drug/Class Mechanism of Interaction and Effects Pharmacokinetic Interaction ons Alprazolam (Xanax) Conflicting data on significance, but possible ↓ plasma concentrations (up to 50%); ↓ half-life (35%).
 Bendamustine (Treanda) Metabolized by CYP1A2.
-Manufacturer recommends using with caution in smokers due to likely bendamustine concentrations, with concentrations of its two active metabolites.
+Manufacturer recommends using with caution in smokers due to likely ↓ bendamustine concentrations, with ↑ concentra- tions of its two active metabolites.
 Caffeine Metabolism (induction of CYP1A2); ↑ clearance (56%).
-Caffeine levels likely ↑ after cessation.
-Chlorpromazine (Thorazine) Clopidogrel (Plavix) ↑ Metabolism (induction of CYP1A2) of clopidogrel to its active metabolite.
-Clopidogrel's effects are enhanced in smokers (≥10 cigarettes/day): significant ↑ platelet inhibition, ↓ platelet aggregation; improved clinical outcomes have been shown (smokers' paradox; may be dependent on CYP1A2 genotype); tobacco cessation should still be recommended in at-risk populations needing clopidogrel.
-Clozapine (Clozaril) ↑ Metabolism (induction of CYP1A2); ↓ plasma concentrations (18%). ↑ Levels upon cessation may occur; closely monitor drug levels and reduce dose as required to avoid toxicity.
-Erlotinib (Tarceva) ↑ Clearance (24%); trough serum concentrations (2-fold).
-Flecainide (Tambocor) ↑ Clearance (61%); trough serum concentrations (25%).
+Caffeine levels like ↑ after cessation.
+Chlorpromazine (Thorazine) ↓ Area under the curve (AUC) (36%) and serum concentrations (24%). ↓ Sedation and hypotension possible in smokers; smokers may require ↑ dosages.
+Clopidogrel (Plavix) ↑ Metabolism (induction of CYP1A2) of clopidogrel to its active metabolite Clopidogrel's effects are enhanced in smokers (≥10 cigarettes/day): significant ↑ platelet inhibition, ↓ platelet aggregation; improved clinical outcomes have been shown (smokers' paradox; may be dependent on CY P1A2 genotype); tobacco cessation should still be recommended in at-risk populations needing clopidogrel.
+Clozapine (Clozaril) ↑ Metabolism (induction of CYP1A2); ↓ plasma concentrations (18%). ↑ Levels upon cessation may occur; closely monitor drug levels and reduct dose as required to avoid toxicity.
+Erlotinib (Tarceva) • ↑ Clearance (24%); ↓ trough serum concentrations (2-fold).
+Flecainide (Tambocor) ↑ Clearance (61%); ↓ trough serum concentrations (25%).
 Smokers may need ↑ dosages.
-Fluvoxamine (Luvox) ↑ Metabolism (induction of CYP1A2); ↑ clearance (24%); ↓ AUC (31%); ↓ plasma concentrations (32%).
+Fluvoxamine (Luvox) ↑ Metabolism (induction of CYP1A2); ↑ clearance (24%); ↓ AUC (31%); ↓ Cmax (32%); ↓ Css (39%).
 Dosage modifications not routinely recommended but smokers may need ↑ dosages.
-Haloperidol (Haldol) ↑ Clearance (44%); ↓ serum concentrations (70%).
+Haloperidol (Haldol) ↑ Clearance (44%); ↓ serum concentrations (70%); data are inconsistent therefore clinical significance is unclear.
 Heparin Mechanism unknown but ↑ clearance and ↓ half-life are observed.
 Smoking has prothrombotic effects.
 Smokers may need ↑ dosages due to PK and PD interactions.
-Insulin, subcutaneous Possible insulin absorption secondary to peripheral vasoconstriction; smoking may cause release of endogenous substances that cause insulin resistance.
-PK & PD interactions likely not clinically significant; smokers may need ↑ dosages.
-Irinotecan (Camptosar) ↑ Clearance (18%); ↓ serum concentrations of active metabolite, SN-38 (-40%; via induction of glucuronidation); ↓ systemic exposure resulting in lower hematologic toxicity and may reduce efficacy.
+Insulin, subcutaneous Possible ↓ insulin absorption secondary to peripheral vasoconstriction; smoking may cause release of endogenous substances that cause insulin resistance.
+PK &amp; PD interactions likely not clinically significant; smokers may need ↑ dosages.
+Irinotecan (Camptosar) ↑ Clearance (18%); ↓ serum concentrations of active metabolite, SN-38 (~40%; via induction of glucuronidation); ↓ systemic exposure resulting in lower hematologic toxicity and may reduce efficacy.
 Smokers may need ↑ dosages.
-Mexiletine (Mexitil) ↑ Clearance (25%; via oxidation and glucuronidation); ↓ half-life (36%).